-Mesna is useful to reduce the risk of hemorrhagic cystitis (a condition that causes inflammation of the bladder and can result in serious bleeding) in people who receive ifosfamide (a medication used for the treatment of cancer).
+Mesna (brand name-Mesnex) is an FDA-approved treatment for hemorrhagic cystitis (a condition that causes inflammation of the bladder and can result in serious bleeding) in people who receive ifosfamide (a medication used for the treatment of cancer).

 Mesna is in a class of medications called cytoprotectants.
 It works by protecting the bladder against some of the harmful effects of certain chemotherapy medications.

 Mesna comes as a tablet to take by mouth.
-The first dose of mesna is usually given as an injection into your vein at the same time as you receive your chemotherapy treatment.
+The first dose of mesna is usually given as an injection into your vein while you receive your chemotherapy treatment.
 After that, your doctor may choose to continue your treatment with mesna tablets.
-It is usually given 2 and 6 hours after your chemotherapy treatment.
 Take mesna exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.

 What special precautions should I follow?

 - tell your doctor about your allergies